MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-120-Business-Loans/subpart-G-Microloan-Program/section-120.701.md

 (4) An agency of or a nonprofit entity established by a Native American Tribal Government.

-(e) *Microloan* is a short-term, fixed interest rate loan of not more than $50,000 made by an Intermediary to an eligible small business.
+*Microloan* is a short-term, fixed interest rate loan of not more than $50,000 made by an Intermediary to an eligible small business.

-(f) *Non-Federal sources* are sources of funds other than the Federal Government and may include indirect costs or in-kind contributions paid for under non-Federal programs.
+*Non-Federal sources* are sources of funds other than the Federal Government and may include indirect costs or in-kind contributions paid for under non-Federal programs.
 Community Block Development Grants are considered non-Federal sources.

+*Rural Area* is any political subdivision or unincorporated area:

+(1) In a nonmetropolitan county (as defined by the Secretary of Agriculture) or its equivalent thereof; or

+(2) In a metropolitan county or its equivalent that has a resident population of less than 20,000 if the Small Business Administration has determined such political subdivision or area to be rural.

-(g) *Specialized Intermediary* is an Intermediary which maintains a portfolio of Microloans averaging $10,000 or less.
+*Specialized Intermediary* is an Intermediary which maintains a portfolio of Microloans averaging $10,000 or less.

-[61 FR 3235, Jan.
-31, 1996, as amended at 66 FR 47073, Sept.
-11, 2001; 66 FR 47878, Sept.
-14, 2001; 76 FR 63546, Oct.
-12, 2011; 80 FR 34046, June 15, 2015; 87 FR 38909, June 30, 2022]
+[89 FR 35689, May 2, 2024]